-The City shall comply with all arbitrage rebate requirements as established by the Internal Revenue Service.
-The Finance Department shall establish a system of record keeping and reporting to meet the arbitrage rebate compliance requirements of the federal tax code.
-This effort shall include tracking project expenditures financed with bond proceeds, tracking investment earnings on bond proceeds, calculating rebate payments in compliance with tax law, and remitting any rebateable earnings to the federal government in a timely manner to preserve the tax-exempt status of the City's outstanding tax-exempt debt issues.
-The Chief Financial Officer, or his/her designee, may enter into agreements with arbitrage service providers to assist with the City's compliance of arbitrage regulations.
+The City shall comply with all arbitrage rebate requirements as established by the Internal Revenue Service and the Finance Department shall establish a system of record keeping and reporting to meet the arbitrage rebate compliance requirements of the federal tax code.
+This effort shall include tracking project expenditures financed with bond proceeds, tracking investment earnings on bond proceeds, calculating rebate payments in compliance with tax law, and remitting any rebatable earnings to the federal government in a timely manner in order to preserve the tax-exempt status of the City's outstanding tax-exempt debt issues.
+The Finance Director, or his/her designee, may enter into agreements with arbitrage service providers to assist the City with complying with arbitrage regulations.